 - Number System

 - Reading passage

 - Newly introduced schemes

 The IB Security Assistant/Executive exam selection process involves the written exam, the descriptive paper followed by the interview cum personality test.
-All candidates wishing to appear for the IB exam will have to pass and clear the stage 1 exam which is the written exam.
-All those candidates who successfully clear this stage will be considered eligible for Tier 2 and Tier 3 exam.
+Candidates appear in the IB exam will have to clear the stage 1 exam i.e., written exam.
+Candidates who successfully clear this stage will be considered eligible for Tier 2 and Tier 3 exam.
 The ministry will release the cut off for Tier 1 based on which candidates shall be called for the subsequent stages.

 The MHA will then hold the interview cum personality test for all the selected candidates.
 The ministry will not release any cut off score after Tier 3.

 Based on the marks scored by the candidates in Tier 1 and Tier 3, the MHA will formulate the final merit list which will consist of the names of all the finally selected candidates.
 All such candidates will then have to undergo the character test and the document verification followed by medical fitness test and some other tests.
 After all these tests are duly completed, the selected candidates will be recommended for appointment.

 Selection In Case Of A Tie Between Candidates

 In case there is a tie between candidates, the following resolutions are opted.

 - Firstly the total marks obtained by candidates in Tier 1 and Tier 3 is checked